 A general partner (GP) is an individual that plays an active role in managing the investments of a venture capital fund.
+Sometimes the term “managing partner” and “general partner” are used interchangeably but generally mean the same.
 The GP has the authority to act of behalf of the business entity without the knowledge or permission of the other partners.
 They are responsible for a variety of tasks associated with the fund, such as fundraising, analyzing companies to invest in, and making the final decision on which investments to make.

 Unlike a limited partner, the general partner may have unlimited liability for the business debts of the fund.